 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Spironolactone should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before starting spironolactone.
+- Spironolactone should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Spironolactone.

 Your child should not take potassium supplements.
 Ask your doctor or a dietician for advice and a diet sheet if necessary.